hyosung11/Launch-School/Courses/journal.md

 18:42 I talked to Manny about studying at Launch School and coding bootcamps.
 I'm going to play ping pong with Louis at 19:00.
 I didn't read The Programmer's Brain yet today.
 I guess I'll read a couple chapters tomorrow.

 21:25 I'm tired and going to stop making my Anki cards from the quizzes today.

+## 20220306 일요일

+06:10 In a study session with Alex.

+06:10 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 15
+   * [x] 2.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 16
+   * [x] 3.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 17.
+Lesson 2 Quiz 1
+   * [x] 4.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 18.
+Lesson 2 Quiz 2

+2. What will you do today?
+   * [ ] 1.
+Study Session with Alex
+   * [ ] 2.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 18.
+Lesson 2 Quiz 1 Anki Cards
+   * [ ] 3.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 18.
+Lesson 2 Quiz 2 Anki Cards
+   * [ ] 4.
+Read _The Programmer's Brain_, Chapter 7: Misconceptions: Bugs in thinking

+3. Are there any blockers or impediments preventing you from doing your work?
+   1. I am reffing indoor soccer all morning and into the afternoon.